Coventry Coroner’s Office Update June 2022

 - Seeing after death CANNOT be virtual.

-- The preferred certifying doctor is the attendant doctor where possible and practicable.
+- The certifying doctor should be the attendant doctor.

 - Wet signatures are required